CleverMNL/Under_The_Hood/Forensics_notebook/Computer Fundamentals/Web Forensics/Web_Dev/CSS.md

 ---
 Cascading Style Sheets is perfectly named because it is a styling format of keywords/syntax that is applied to a page alongside html to make it appear in a manner which we want to make it appear.
 The cascading part comes from the fact that the rule sets (the appearance we want to apply to it) are taken in a trickle down manner, a top-down rank where certain rules can be overwritten by a rule set after.
+ 4

-The video lecture also does a cool job at explaining how some rgb values are written.
+The video lecture also does a cool job at explaining how some RGB values are written.
 To summarize: black is the absence of color so it is written as six zeros (000000), white on the other hand is written as six F's for full (FFFFFF) from this we can take that full red would be FF0000, full green would be 00FF00, and blue is 0000FF.
 Every other color (not every single one but a lot) derives from this hexadecimal representation.

 A shorthand was made for representing some hexadecimals using pairwise notation simply meaning that each pair could be written shorter.
 Black can be 000 because each zero represents the pair of 00, 00, 00. or white can be FFF for FF, FF, FF.